Preventing Perinatal Transmission of HIV

 - General Principles Regarding Use of Antiretroviral Drugs During Pregnancy: Overview and Teratogenicity

-- Infant Feeding for Individuals with HIV In the United States
+- Infant Feeding for Individuals With HIV in the United States

 Also see the HIV Source collection of HIV links and resources.
-For more information regarding breastfeeding and infant feeding, see HIVE and the Well Project.
+For more information regarding infant feeding for people with HIV, see HIVE and the Well Project.